 Origin and Distribution

 The Flame Angelfish was first found in the Society Islands in the Pacific but has been seen in tropical waters across the Western Pacific including Belau, the Hawaiian, Marquesas, and Ducie Islands, and the Great Barrier Reef and the Pitcairn group of Islands.
-These fish live in groups of 3-7 individuals, preferring stony coral reefs (particularly finger coral) in clear lagoons.
+These fish live in groups of three to seven individuals, preferring stony coral reefs (particularly finger coral) in clear lagoons.
 They typically congregate at outer reef slopes at depths of 16 to 82 feet.

 Colors and Markings